mklemm/jaxb-rich-contract-plugin/README.md

 Now. every argument has to be prefixed with the plugin's name (see example above) and the order of appearance of arguments is completely arbitrary, i.e. it isn't necessary to put the "-X..."-Option that activates the plugin before the argument in the argument list anymore.

-Note: jaxb2-rich-contract-plugin implements JAXB and XJC APIs version 4.0.
+Note: jaxb-rich-contract-plugin implements JAXB and XJC APIs version 4.0.
 You most likely will have to add the dependencies to these libraries to your classpath effective at XJC runtime.
 See the `<dependencies>` element above on how to do this.

 ## constrained-properties
 ### Motivation